oddlittlebird/docs-1/docs/documents/appendix/glossary.md

 ## GeoFabric

-Macrometa GDN can handle multiple Geofabrics in the same server instance.
-Geofabrics can be used to logically group and separate data.
-A Macrometa GDN Geofabrics consists of collections and dedicated geofabric-specific worker processes within each region the geo-fabric is present.
+Macrometa GDN can handle multiple GeoFabrics in the same server instance.
+GeoFabrics can be used to logically group and separate data.
+A Macrometa GDN GeoFabric consists of collections and dedicated worker processes within each region the GeoFabric is present.

-A geofabric contains its own collections (which cannot be accessed from other geofabrics).
-Each Macrometa GDN geofabric contains its own system collections (e.g. _users, _replication, ...).
+A GeoFabric contains its own collections (which cannot be accessed from other GeoFabrics).
+Each Macrometa GDN GeoFabric contains its own system collections (e.g. _users, _replication, ...).

-There will always be at least one geofabric in Macrometa GDN.
-This is the default geofabric, named _system.
-This geofabric cannot be dropped, and provides special operations for creating, dropping, and enumerating geofabrics.
-Users can create additional geofabric and give them unique names to access them later.
-Geofabric management operations cannot be initiated from out of user-defined geofabrics.
+By default, there is always at least one GeoFabric in Macrometa GDN named `_system`.
+This geofabric cannot be dropped, and provides special operations for creating, dropping, and enumerating GeoFabrics.
+You can create GeoFabrics and give them unique names to access them later.
+GeoFabric management operations can only be performed in the `_system` GeoFabric.

+For more information about GeoFabrics, refer to our blog post [Introducing GeoFabrics](https://www.macrometa.com/blog/introducing-geofabrics).

 ## GeoFabric Name